24-S1-2-C-Moral-Decisions/LandingSite/README.md

 - [Tutorial Meeting (TODO)](Meeting/Tutorial)

 ## Decision Logs
 The Decision Log System is a tool designed to track and manage decisions made within a project or organization.
 By logging decisions, including the context, rationale, options considered, and outcomes, teams can improve transparency, responsibility, and learning.
 This [Decision Logs](DecisionLogs/) of our project documentation serves as a comprehensive record of all the key decisions made throughout the project lifecycle.
+You can also have a [Table view](https://github.com/orgs/24-S1-2-C-Moral-Decisions/projects/3) of the decisions we have made

 ## Conflict Resolution Protocol
 - **Purpose:**